MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 #### This is heading 4
 ```

+Headings should be done using atx-style, that is, use 1-6 hash characters (#) at the start of the line to indicate a heading, corresponding to HTML headings levels H1 through H6.
+Examples of first- and second-level headers are used above.

+There **must** be only one first-level heading (H1) in your topic, which will be displayed as the on-page title.

+If your heading finishes with a `#` character, you need to add an extra `#` character in the end in order for the title to render correctly.
+For example, `# Async Programming in F# #`.

+Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.

 ### Bold and italic text

 To format text as **bold**, you enclose it in two asterisks: